Powerlearnproject/se-day1-assignment-SmartGuyCodes/SE_Day1.md

     - Startup Product Development: Agile is ideal for startups where product requirements are expected to evolve rapidly based on user feedback.
     - Construction of Mission-Critical Systems: Projects like building medical devices or aerospace systems, where requirements are clear, and thorough documentation and compliance are essential.
 Waterfall works for such.

-f.
-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 - Software developer: Responsible for writing code and executing tests
 - Quality Assurance Engineer: Ensures software quality by designing and executing test plans